 As already mentioned, thieves are typically looking for easy targets, which don't present a high risk of detection.
 While you likely are used to advertising your business to customers, you should also advertise your security system to potential burglars.
 You can do this by placing stickers in the windows, alerting everyone that your premises are protected by a high-quality system.
 This alone will often be enough to dissuade burglary attempts, and it will help you sleep better at night.

 Monitoring your employees is a good start, but if you have money, valuables, or sensitive information on-site, then limiting access to these is also encouraged.
 Security systems enable you to control access and set limitations on your employees' ability to enter sensitive areas.

 Being able to monitor your business remotely can alleviate the uneasiness that you likely feel whenever you're away from your business.
 You're probably invested in all aspects of your business, and may even think of it as your child.
 Keeping it safe is of the highest importance, and a security system provides you with a way to check in from anywhere with internet access.

 #10: Instant Alerts

-Security systems can not only safeguard your valuable property from theft or break-in, they can also monitor for other potential risks.
+Security systems can not only safeguard your valuable property from theft or break-in, but they can also monitor for other potential risks.
 These include fire or flooding, both of which can cripple a business in a matter of minutes or hours.
 Your system can be set up to instantly alert you and the monitoring center, so you're aware that a problem is occurring at your property.
 In fact, the monitoring center will automatically alert the authorities in the event of an emergency, dispatching crews right to the scene.
-This quick reaction can save your business thousand in property damage in the event of a fire.
+This quick reaction can save your business thousands in property damage in the event of a fire.